 - Test the pump before connecting it to the house.
 Sometimes, a leak may cause the pump to cycle due to low flow rate.
 Cycling causes the pump to start and stop in rapid succession.

 - Water booster pumps are activated by flow rate or by pressure or by both.
-If you find a leak, then isolate the pump and test it to make sure the pump's not the problem.
-Then, you can find the cause and fix the leak.
+If you find a leak, then isolate the pump and test it to make sure the pump is not the problem.
+Once tested, you can find the cause and fix the leak.

 How to keep your booster pump quiet

+To keep a booster pump quiet, you need to factor in the type of pump used and the materials around where the pump is installed.
 Think about pump vibration during installation.
-The way you install a booster pump can enhance the noise it makes if you’re not careful.
-Don’t install the pump directly to copper lines because the vibration of the pump will transfer to the copper and sound like an airplane coming through your house.
-Use a flex connector for the inlet and the outlet instead to minimize the sound from vibration.
+The way you install a booster pump can enhance the noise it makes if you are not careful.
+Never install the pump directly to copper lines because the vibration of the pump will transfer to the copper and cause excessive noise.
+Instead, use a flex connector for the inlet and the outlet to minimize the sound from vibration.

 Best booster pump for small homes – Davey BT14-45

 The Davey BT14-45 is ideal for small two-story and long one-story homes.
 It delivers a nominal flow of 14 GPM and a maximum boost of 60 PSI.
 This pump features a multistage impeller, stainless steel construction, corrosion-resistant motor, and protection from high temperatures.
 The Davey BT14-45 operates at around 55 decibels, making it a quiet yet efficient booster pump for your home.